 The site in Arabic

-Which of these three is the best?
+Which of these sites is the best?

-Each of these top three e-commerce sites have different prices for different goods.
+Each of these top e-commerce sites has different prices for different goods.
 A study by a business magazine did a sample study of electronics on each platform to determine which offered the best prices.
 They found that besides laptops where Wadi was clearly the cheapest, the three companies offered the same amount of different categories in which their platform were the cheapest.
 Online, there are both positive and negative reviews of each platform.
 It will be a very interesting question to see if one of them prevails as the leader.
 However, for now, those in the Middle East can be thankful that the competition between the platforms is keeping the prices lower.

 Though these are the most popular e-commerce sites, there are a number of smaller ones that are more niche as well.
 The language of the site depends on the country and the languages that are spoken there.
 In all countries, this means Arabic as a base, but second languages differ from country to country.
 Many other sites use English.
 In Morocco, for example, they use French.